neuron-team/vscode-ipe/README.md

-# Microsoft VS Code IPE
+# Neuron for Visual Studio Code

-## An interactive programming experience for Python in VS Code
+### An interactive programming experience for data scientists

-This is the public README for vscode-ipe.

-To get started on developing this extension, visit [the guide for developers](DEVELOPING.md).
+Neuron is a robust application that seamlessly combines the power of Visual Studio Code with the interactivity of Jupyter Notebook.

 ![Screenshot](screenshot.png)